Short URL for this page:

 In November two camels died.
 The veterinarian who made a post-mortem in both cases found that one had died of an internal disorder of long duration, probably irritated by change of climate and food; while the other, a dromedary, had died from a deep inflammation on the thigh and leg caused by bites inflicted a few days before while the animals grazed near the corral.

-Colonel Indicates a West Point graduate and gives his Class.J.
+Colonel Indicates a West Point graduate, Class of 1822: a link to his biographical entry in Cullum's Register.J.
 K. F. Mansfield, Inspector General, while visiting camps and stations in Texas in the summer of 1856, saw the camels a short time after they arrived in San Antonio but before they were moved to Camp Verde.
 His report to the War Department reads in part as follows:

 Major Wayne has in his employ 9 civilians who are engaged in the charge of the animals, to wit, 1 clerk and overseer at 65 dolls and a ratio, 1 interpreter at 20 dolls and a ration, 3 Arabians at 10 dolls and a ration, 2 Turks at 20 dolls and a ration, 2 Americans at 20 dolls and a ration.
 These camels are kept on a ranch of Mr. Howard on the Medina about 12 miles out of San Antonio, at the rate of 30 dolls per month.
 I inspected these animals and have no doubt they were designed by the Creator for beasts of burden, but it is impossible to say at this time, before a fair experiment, whether they will be found the best means of transportation for great thoroughfares.
 They drink once in two days and can carry burthens from 3 to 9 hundred pounds, and as their cost of keeping is less than a horse or mule I doubt not that individuals who live off the frequented routes will find them very convenient and profitable.
 The hump on the back and the packing of them as they crouch on the ground makes it very easy to keep in the saddle and to load them.
 The present intentions as to these animals is to keep them for breeding p32 which I think is the best disposition to be made of them for a limited period; and a set of men should be trained to the management of them in order to instruct others before the native Arabians leave the country.10